karyennevu/GENERALs-soen341project2022/README.md

 This project introduces us to software project management skills.
 Following the Agile development approach, we will use GitHub as a support project management tool to track progress against the plan, and communicate about the progress.

 # Team members:
-  FULL NAME / GitHub User Name
+  FULL NAME / GitHub User Name / role
 - Nelly Bozorgzad / nellyb4
 - Ayman Chaoui / BIGBOS5
 - Amir Cherif / amircherif-ac
 - Maxx Freund / maxxfreund
 - Beshoi Emad Adly Khair / beshoikhair
-- Craig Kogan / DragonGawain
+- Craig Kogan / DragonGawain / verifyier
 - Karyenne Vuong / karyennevu

 # Used Technology: (IN PROGRESS...)